Alex203maina/alx-low_level_programming/0x00-hello_world/README.md

-echo "this is my readme file for the c language" > README.md
+echo 'this is my readme file for the c language' > README.md